NgoJunHaoJason/book-summaries/the_software_craftsman.md

 Saying no without providing options does not help much because the person receiving our answer will not be able to do much with it.
 Before saying no, we need to analyze the problem and provide options, or at least brainstorm ideas; an incomplete idea can help people find a different alternative.

-Sometimes, there are problems that we simply do not know how to solve.
+Sometimes, there are problems that we simply don't know how to solve.
 When this is the case, we should say it as honestly and as quickly as possible.

 We should also demonstrate we are willing to investigate the problem and give our best shot at solving it, making it clear we are *not* making any promises besides sharing what we learn.